-Alternative B: Comprehensive Management Plan that Uses Lethal Removal Techniques of fences would be determined during implementation.
+Alternative B: Comprehensive Management Plan that Uses Lethal Removal Techniques

+Alternative B would result in long-term minor adverse impacts to cultural landscapes.
+The woven-wire, 6foot fences would introduce new structural elements into the park's overall landscape.
+The exact locations of fences would be determined during implementation.
 Where there are historic and existing pasture fences, the park would use these existing alignments for non-native ungulate fences as much as feasible in order to minimize the introduction of new fence lines.
 Also, placing fences behind vegetation or taking advantage of topography would help to conceal them from sight.
 Existing fence corridors have been surveyed for sensitive cultural areas and would be resurveyed prior to fence repair or replacement as needed.
 Although construction of fencing would cause long-term minor adverse impacts on cultural landscapes, there would be long-term beneficial impacts from the preservation of the remaining plant species and cultural plantings that have existed historically in the park and allow for reestablishment and/or reintroduction of historical species.